bbuilds/bbuilds-svelte/src/routes/blog/branden-builds-launches.md

 ## Pain Points

 **Image handling** in svelte/svelte kit is not a great experience yet.
 The biggest issue for me, especially after being spoiled with GatsbyImage, is a way to dynamically use images in Vite Image Tools.
 Vite Image Tools is awesome, but uses an import statement which means no template literals so I have to hard code in each image for my blog.
-This is gonna be a focus point in next iteration of my blog.
+This is gonna be a focal point in the next iteration of my blog.